Noun:

 4: light not great in degree or quantity or number; "a light sentence"; "a light accent"; "casualties were light"; "light snow was falling"; "light misty rain"; "light smoke from the chimney"

-7: light, unstressed, unaccented, weak used of vowels or syllables; pronounced with little or no stress; "a syllable that ends in a short vowel is a light syllable"; "a weak stress on the second syllable"
+7: unstressed, light, unaccented, weak used of vowels or syllables; pronounced with little or no stress; "a syllable that ends in a short vowel is a light syllable"; "a weak stress on the second syllable"

 8: light, digestible easily assimilated in the alimentary canal; not rich or heavily seasoned; "a light diet"